inc0/kolla-ansible-workshop/chapter1.md

 [monitoring]
 10.0.0.10  # this group is for monitoring node.
 We will not deploy monitoring today as it's not production ready.
 We need to fill it nonetheless.
 Use one controller

-# When compute nodes and control nodes use different interfaces,
-# you can specify "api_interface" and other interfaces like below:
-#compute01 neutron_external_interface=eth0 api_interface=em1 storage_interface=em1 tunnel_interface=em1

 [storage:children]
 compute